> Academics > Course

 The student will gain knowledge and skills for enlisting, organizing, developing, leading, and training leaders of small group ministries.
 Fall, Spring, Summer.

 MACE 6322 (3-3-0) Introduction to Christian Counseling

 A study will be made of the basic Christian and biblical methods used in Christian counseling.
 Special attention will be given to the specific and typical counseling and crisis issues during each life stage.
 The purpose of this course is to provide students with the basic tools of pastoral counseling that is distinctively Christian in contemporary issues related to various age groups of local church ministry.
-Online.
+Fall, Spring, Online.

 MACE 6355 (3-3-0) Recreation Ministry in the Church

 This is a survey class designed to help students learn how to develop a comprehensive recreation ministry for the local church.
 This course will include an overview of various recreational elements including but not limited to sports and games, physical fitness, camping, adventure recreation, drama, interpretive movement, clowning, puppetry, and crafts.
 Special attention will be given to a philosophy of church recreation and ministry as well as to the work of the recreation minister in a local church.
 In addition, students will explore church recreation administration and discover the benefits of a recreation program that meets the needs of various age groups in the local church.
-Online.
+Fall, Spring, Online.

 MACE 6360 (3-3-0) Communication Strategies for Ministry